michaelbromley/skqw/docs/dev-guide.md

 #### `module.exports`
 Finally, we export the required information as a [Node commonjs](https://nodejs.org/docs/latest/api/modules.html) module.
-There are more functions and properties which SKQW can read, which lets us write richer visualizations, but the three shown are the bare minimum required for things to work.
+There are more functions and properties which SKQW can read (see the [API docs](./api.md)), which lets us write richer visualizations, but the three shown are the bare minimum required for things to work.

 ## Parameters